-Thinking of project closure as the final activity or capstone of a project is ignoring what the rest of the organization views as the most critical component: the benefits.
-When you take a step back and look at a view of the entire project lifecycle – to the point that makes any difference to the business, it is the “keystone” or the central event that project success ultimately relies on.
+Thinking of project closure as the final activity, or the capstone, of a project is ignoring what the rest of the organization views as the most critical component: the benefits.
+When you step back and look at the entire project lifecycle – to the point that makes any difference to the business – it is the “keystone,” or central event that project success ultimately relies on.

 In this webinar we will review how to: